 If you live in Stockton, CA, and are considering taking Veterinary Technology classes, you need to know that you have to be a tough and compassionate individual to work as a Veterinary Technician.
 It can be a physically demanding role that is tough on the emotions of an animal lover.

-But you also need to know that Veterinary Technology is a growing profession; in fact the number of available Veterinary Technician jobs is forecast to increase 52% between 2010 and 2020 which is much faster than the average for all occupations.* So if you have ever dreamt of working with animals, you should consider studying the Veterinary Technology degree program at our Stockton campus:
+But you also need to know that Veterinary Technology is a growing profession; in fact according to Onet Online, employment of veterinary technologists and technicians is expected to grow by 22% between 2012 and 2022 which is much faster than the average for all occupations.1 So if you have ever dreamt of working with animals, you should consider studying the Veterinary Technology degree program at our Stockton campus:

 - It culminates in an Associate of Science degree in Veterinary Technology

-- We prepare graduates for the California Registered Veterinary Technician State Board Examination**
+- We prepare graduates for the California Registered Veterinary Technician State Board Examination2

 - Our program includes a valuable externship in an animal care facility in Stockton